satwikkansal/wtfpython/README.md

 * The correct statement for expected behavior is `t = ('one',)` or `t = 'one',` (missing comma) otherwise the interpreter considers `t` to be a `str` and iterates over it character by character.
 * `()` is a special token and denotes empty `tuple`.

+# TODO: Hell of an example!

+Trying to comeup with an example that combines multiple examples discussed above, making it difficult for the reader to guess the output correctly :sweat_smile:.

 # Contributing